-ACTION: Moved by Jamison/Graves to recommend Board approval to allow the President & CEO to enter into contract negotiations with World Surf League's Surfers of Tomorrow, establishing a sponsorship of \$40k cash and up to \$20k in-kind sponsorship for the SLO CAL Open contests.
+ACTION: Moved by Graves/N. Patel to allow the President & CEO to enter into contract negotiations with World Surf League's Surfers of Tomorrow, establishing a sponsorship of up to \$40k cash and up to \$20k in-kind sponsorship for the SLO CAL Open contest, as recommended by the Executive Committee.

-8. Oceano Dunes Advocacy
+11. Oceano Dunes Advocacy